CSAIL-Arch-Sec/SHD-WebsiteFingerprintingLab/README.md

 In this lab, students implement the techniques from our group's ISCA 2022 paper `There's Always a Bigger Fish: A Case Study of a Misunderstood Timing Side Channel`.
 Students will begin by implementing a seemingly familiar cache-based side channel attack in Javascript, and will then be asked to reason about why this attack works.
 Then, students will remove a core part of the attack, but see that the code still works.

 **Setup**
 Students can complete this lab on their own machines.
 MacOS, Linux, Windows all should work.
-Google Chrome is required for Part 4 of this lab.